Krysten Ritter: Personal life

 Ritter moved from Brooklyn to Los Angeles in 2007.
 She promotes animal rights, posing for PETA ad campaigns, including a campaign warning pet owners of the dangers of leaving animals in vehicles during the summer, and another against SeaWorld keeping orcas in captivity.
-She is an avid knitter, and has appeared on the cover of Vogue Knitting.
+She is an avid knitter and has appeared on the cover of Vogue Knitting.

-Ritter was in a relationship with musician Adam Granduciel from August 2014 to late 2021.
+Ritter was in a relationship with musician Adam Granduciel from 2014 to 2021.
 Their son was born on July 29, 2019.